yi581/ibnk_document/blog/2025-11-20-test-launch.md

 ---
 slug: test-version-launch
-title: IBNK Protocol Test Version Now Live
+title: iBnk Test Version Now Live
 authors: [ibnk_team]
 tags: [announcement, launch, beta]
 ---

-We're thrilled to announce that the IBNK Protocol test version is officially live today!
+We're thrilled to announce that the iBnk test version is officially live today!
 This marks a significant milestone in our journey to provide a robust, decentralized exchange infrastructure for the blockchain ecosystem.

 <!-- truncate -->

-## What is IBNK Protocol?
+## What is iBnk?

-IBNK Protocol is a cutting-edge decentralized exchange (DEX) protocol designed to enable seamless, secure, and efficient trading of digital assets.
-Built with performance and security at its core, IBNK Protocol offers developers and traders a powerful API to integrate decentralized trading capabilities into their applications.
+iBnk is a cutting-edge decentralized exchange (DEX) protocol designed to enable seamless, secure, and efficient trading of digital assets.
+Built with performance and security at its core, iBnk offers developers and traders a powerful API to integrate decentralized trading capabilities into their applications.

 ## Test Version Highlights

 Our test version release includes several key features that we're excited to share with the community:

 ### 1. Core Trading Engine
-The foundation of IBNK Protocol is now operational, featuring:
+The foundation of iBnk is now operational, featuring:
 - High-performance order matching system
 - Support for limit and market orders
 - Real-time order book updates